bettercallazamat/react-cocktails/README.md

 # REACT & REDUX COCKTAILS APP

-> A Catalogue of Cocktails Receipes using React, Redux and [CocktailsDB](https://www.thecocktaildb.com/api.php);
+> A Catalogue of Cocktails Recipes using React, Redux and [CocktailsDB](https://www.thecocktaildb.com/api.php);

 ## Watch the Live Version